 We have a booklet, which we give to children who stay at Foxgloves.
 This booklet explains about how we look after children and the sorts of things we do on a day-to-day basis.
-We also give information about how to contact an advocate from Banardos, Child Line and the Children's Commissioner for England.
-There are various communication tools in place to enable understanding and communication for the young people.
-A Banardos advocate and the Reg.
-44 visitor visit the young people every month.
-These visitors observe the staff with children and young people and also take opportunities to speak to the children if that is what they want.
+We also give information about how to contact an advocate from NYAS, Child Line and or the Children's Commissioner for England.

+There are various communication tools in place to enable understanding and support communication for the young people.
+A NYAS advocate and the Rregulation 44 Independent Person (IP) visits the young people.
+These visitors observe the staff with children and young people and also take opportunities to speak to the children in gaining and supporting their views, wishes and feelings.